Komalsai234/Hospital-Management-System/Database/readme.md

 # Healthcare System Database Schema

-This README documents the database schema for a healthcare system.
+This is the MYSQL database schema for a healthcare system.
 It includes tables for managing patient information, medical records, appointments, billing, and more.

 ## 1. Patient Table
 - **Primary Key:** Patient ID